cea-hpc/wi4mpi/doc/source/developer_guide.rst

 Get involved in WI4MPI
 ======================

-Generator\_guide is prerequisites to this part
+Generator Guide is prerequisites to this part

 Expand MPI cover of WI4MPI
 --------------------------